azriel91/peace/doc/src/technical_concepts/item_spec_graph/state_inspection.md

 > Before applying a change, you should understand the current state, and what the change will do.

-To discover the current state of all items, `StateCurrentFnSpec::try_discover` is run for each item spec concurrently.
+To discover the current state of all items, `StateCurrentFnSpec::try_exec` is run for each item spec concurrently.

 ```rust ,ignore
 let graph = /* .. */;